 During last year’s Flower Show, I took a walk in the park, exploring America by celebrating the 100-year old National Parks theme.
-In 2015, my BFF and I were also fortunate enough to attend the black-tie preview party for Celebrate the Movies courtesy of the pharmaceutical company that employs us.
+In 2015, my BFF and I were also fortunate enough to attend the black-tie preview party for Celebrate the Movies courtesy of the that employs us.

 While there wasn’t a black-tie preview party or hors d’oeuvres this year, Cynthia and I were able to tip-toe through the tulips.